-Brief summaries of the measures are included in the body of the report; detailed summaries of the Standing Committee's discussion and ratings of the criteria for each measure are in Appendix A.
+Overarching issues discussed by the Standing Committee included issues with evidence and measure scientific acceptability, which were concerns in both measures.
+Brief summaries of the measures currently under review are included in the body of the report; detailed summaries of the Standing Committee's discussion and ratings of the criteria for each measure are in Appendix A.